Chapter 12 - Transition & Miscellaneous Provisions

 All ordinances and bylaws of the Town shall continue in all force and effect, except as they are inconsistent with the provisions of this Charter.
 All special acts or parts of special acts relating to the Town are repealed with the exception of those not inconsistent with provisions of this Charter.

 Section 12-3 - Officials' Bonds

-Authority is given for the purchase of a blanket bond conditioned upon honesty and/or faithful performance of official duties of those officials required by the Board of Selectmen to post a surety company bond.
+AAuthority is given for the purchase of a blanket bond conditioned upon honesty and/or faithful performance of official duties of those officials required by the Board of Selectmen to post a surety company bond.
 Premiums for any officials' bonds shall be paid by the Town.

 Section 12-4 - Amendment of This Charter

-This Charter may be amended in the manner prescribed by the general statutes.
+This Charter may be amended in the manner prescribed by the General Statutes.
 The Board of Selectmen shall review the provisions of this Charter from time to time as it deems such review to be in the best interest of the Town, said review to be published as part of the annual Town report.
-The Board of Selectmen shall appoint a commission not later than ten years from the effective date of this Charter to review, and propose amendment to or revision of this Charter in the manner prescribed by the general statutes.
+The Board of Selectmen shall appoint a commission not later than ten years from the effective date of this Charter to review, and propose amendment to or revision of this Charter in the manner prescribed by the General Statutes.

 Section 12-5 - Saving Clause

 If any section of this Charter shall be held invalid by a court of competent jurisdiction, such invalidation shall not affect the remainder of this Charter nor the context in which such section so held invalid may appear, except to the extent that an entire section or part of section may be inseparably connected in meaning and effect with the section or part of section to which such invalidation shall directly apply.